vodquang96/django-anymail/docs/esps/sparkpost.rst

 A SparkPost API key with at least the "Transmissions: Read/Write" permission.
 (Manage API keys in your `SparkPost account API keys`_.)

-This setting is optional; if not provided, the SparkPost API client will attempt to read your API key from the `SPARKPOST_API_KEY` environment variable.

   .. code-block:: python

       ANYMAIL = {